-Benchmark Factory allows you to add additional performance counters to a connection.
-See Performance Counters Tab on page 109 for more information.
+Select the Performance Counters tab of the Connection dialog to add additional performance counters to a connection.
+See Performance Counters Tab on page 111 for more information.

 Note: To review or modify an existing connection, click Edit Connections in the main toolbar.
 Select a connection and click